 Did you hear the news?
 Once again, Dr. Bobbitt was honored to be chosen as a TOP DENTIST by his colleagues in the annual survey in NH Magazine.
-2018 marks the 9th consecutive year for his selection for this honor.
+2019 marked the 10th consecutive year for his selection for this honor.

 Patients often ask me why I am not a "specialist".
 The truth is that I love being a general dentist, free to practice any and all of the specialities of our great profession.
 The most exciting part of my career is the unknown.
 I never know, from one day to the next, with what condition, which symptom, or what concerns my patients will present, and it is up to me to determine the best mode of therapy to provide for their needs.
 Whatever that condition is, I love the challenge of solving the "puzzle."
 The opportunity to make a decisive, if not immediate, impact on another person’s life is an immeasurable personal and professional reward that manifests itself on a daily basis.